Improved bounds on the cop number when forbidding a minor: Introduction

 An \emph{edge contraction} is an operation by which we obtain from $G$ a new graph $G'$ by identifying the two end vertices of an edge and removing resulting loops and multiple edges.
 We say $H$ is a \emph{minor} of $G$ if a graph isomorphic to $H$ can be obtained from $G$ by removing vertices and edges and by contracting edges.
 Given a family of graphs $\mathcal H=\{H_i\}_{i\in I}$, we say $G$ is \emph{$\mathcal H$-minor-free} if $H_i$ is not a minor of $G$ for every $i\in I$.
 If $\mathcal H=\{H\}$, we simply write that $G$ is $H$-minor-free.
 Many topological classes of graphs can be defined using forbidden minors.
 Most notably, Wagner \cite{wagner_uber_1937} proved that planar graphs are exactly the $\{K_5,K_{3,3}\}$-minor-free-graphs (where $K_t$ is the complete graph on $t$ vertices and $K_{s,t}$ is the complete bipartite graph with parts of size respectively $s$ and $t$).
 More generally, Robertson and Seymour \cite{robertson_graph_2004} famously proved that for any minor-closed family of graphs $\mathcal F$ there exists a finite set of graphs $\mathcal H$ such that $\mathcal F$ are exactly the $\mathcal H$-minor-free graphs.

 Shortly after Aigner and Fromme's result on the cop number of planar graphs, Andreae \cite{andreae_pursuit_1986} studied the cop number of graphs with a forbidden minor.
-In particular, Andreae proved the following theorem. \begin{thm}\cite{andreae_pursuit_1986} Let $H$ be a graph and $h\in V(H)$ be a vertex such that $H-h$ has no isolated vertex.
-If $G$ is a connected $H$-minor-free graph, then $c(G) \leq |E(H-h)|$. \end{thm}
+In particular, Andreae proved the following theorem.

+\begin{restatable}{thm}{thmandreaemain} \cite{andreae_pursuit_1986} Let $H$ be a graph and $h\in V(H)$ be a vertex such that $H-h$ has no isolated vertex.
+If $G$ is a connected $H$-minor-free graph, then $c(G) \leq |E(H-h)|$. \end{restatable}

 Andreae also proves, using similar but more specific methods, that connected $K_{3,3}$-minor-free graphs and $K_5$-minor-free graphs have cop number at most 3, strengthening Aigner and Fromme's result, as well as showing that connected $K_{3,3}^-$-minor-free graphs and $K_5^-$-minor-free graphs (here $H^-$ designates the graph $H$ with one edge removed) have cop number at most 2, and that when forbidding the $(t+1)$-vertex wheel graph $W_t$ as a minor the cop number is at most $\left\lceil\frac{t}{3}\right\rceil+1$.